rodreegez/rolex/README.md

 Roles can be anything you like.

-Because Redis deals in strings
+Because Redis deals in strings, but you may wish to use symbols to indicate roles...

     > user.add_role 'admin'

-Is equivalent to
+...is treated as equivalent to:

     > user.add_role :admin

-The result of
+The result of:

     > user.roles